nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-07-20-refactoring-conditional-with-map.md

 }
 ```

-Basically, depending on the weather, an action has to be taken.
-This kind of code is pretty hard to test and to maintain.
+Basically, depending on the weather, a specific action has to be taken.
+This kind of code is pretty hard to test and maintain.
 The goal of this article is to refactor it using a `Map`.

 <!--more-->

 ## What is the Problem?

 Using conditional structures like this might be a sign of bad design.
-Indeed, this code tends to grow indefinitely as new cases have to be handled and the same code has to be modified over and over.
-A time will come when the code will be so bloated that it will be very hard to add new behaviour.
-This is a violation of the _Open Closed Principle_ which stipulates that the code should be open for extension but closed for modification: you should be able to add new behaviour to your code without modifying it.
+Indeed, this code tends to grow indefinitely as new cases have to be handled, and the same code has to be modified repeatedly.
+So, inevitably, a time will come when the code will be so bloated that it will be tough to add new behaviour.
+This is a violation of the _Open Closed Principle_ which stipulates that the code should be open for extension but closed for modification.
+In other words, you should be able to add new behaviour to your code without modifying it.

 ## Transform the Imperative Algorithm into Data

-By analyzing this code, it becomes clear that this algorithm is no more than a `Map`: for a certain weather (the key), a piece of code has to be executed (the value).
-A first refactoring can be done to make this conceptual `Map` concrete:
+By analyzing this code, it becomes clear that this algorithm is no more than a `Map`: for each weather (the key), a piece of code has to be executed (the value).
+Therefore, it is possible to perform a first refactoring iteration to make this conceptual `Map` concrete:

 ```java
 public class Day {